raulfraile/ladybug/doc/examples.md

 ## Other formats

-Ladybug detects the environment being used (Browser, CLI or Ajax) and choose the right format:
+Ladybug detects the environment being used (Browser, CLI or Ajax) and chooses the right format:

 * Browser -> Html
 * CLI -> Console